reefland/ansible-k3s-argocd-renovate/docs/k3s-settings.md

 ## Important Notes

-* `k3s` does not have native support for ZFS file system, it will produce `overlayfs` error message.
+* The `containerd` included within `k3s` does not have native support for ZFS file system.
+Attempting to use `k3s` wih ZFS will produce `overlayfs` error message in the system logs and not function correctly.
   * See: [https://github.com/k3s-io/k3s/discussions/3980](https://github.com/k3s-io/k3s/discussions/3980)
-* To get around this ZFS issue, this will also install `containerd` and `container network plugins` packages and configure them to support ZFS.
-The k3s configuration is then updated to use containerd.
+* To get around this ZFS compatibility issue, this process will also install the full `containerd` and `container network plugins` packages and configure them to support ZFS.
+The k3s configuration is then updated to use the new containerd.
   * Based on: [https://blog.nobugware.com/post/2019/k3s-containterd-zfs/](https://blog.nobugware.com/post/2019/k3s-containterd-zfs/)

 ## Review `defaults/main.yml` for K3S Settings